 An individual possessing a valid concealed handgun license is entitled to carry a concealed handgun on the campus and premises of Lamar State College Orange.
-License holders who carry a handgun on campus must carry it on or about their persons, concealed at all times, or secured in a locked, privatelyowned or leased motor vehicle.
+License holders who carry a handgun on campus must carry it on or about their persons, concealed at all times, or secured in a locked, privately-owned or leased motor vehicle.
 A license holder may not carry a handgun that is partially or wholly visible on the campus of Lamar State College Orange.
 Students who expose or otherwise reveal the presence of a concealed handgun are subject to disciplinary action up to and including suspension or expulsion.
-Members of the faculty and staff who expose or otherwise reveal the presence of a concealed handgun are subject to disciplinary action up to and including termination of employment.
-Any individual who fails to meet the responsibilities required of a concealed handgun license holder may be reported to state authorities and may be subject to penalties that result in the revocation of their license.
+Members of the faculty and staff who expose or otherwise reveal the presence of a concealed handgun are subject to a concealed handgun license holder may be reported to state authorities and may be subject to penalties that result in the revocation of their license.
 Concealed Handgun License holders are not required to disclose their status to anyone other than a law enforcement officer.
 Lamar State College - Orange employees may not, under any circumstances, require faculty, staff, students, or visitors to disclose their concealed handgun status.